Okay, now that spring has arrived, you can finally clean up the garden — sort of.

 Chop and drop

-I now use the chop-and-drop method to clean up my spring garden.
+I now also use the chop-and-drop method, that I learned from permaculture vegetable gardeners, to deal with lengthy debris.
 Once I cut off last year’s growth, I chop it up and leave it right in the garden.
 I used to put it all into leaf bags to be picked up for the city’s composting program.
 If there’s too much material for my liking, or if the stems are too hard to cut, I simply add them to my own compost pile or brush pile.